Training structure

 Faculty of Science

-This course will cover the particularities of floating-point calculus and then detail common elementary numerical methods for solving nonlinear equations, interpolating a function and approximating an integral.
-The student will learn how to implement an algorithm to solve a numerical analysis problem.
+In this course, we'll look at the particularities of floating-point calculus and then go into detail on the most common elementary numerical methods for solving non-linear equations, interpolating a function and approximating an integral.
+Students will learn how to implement an algorithm to solve a numerical analysis problem.

 Component